realeroberto/peppol.agid.gov.it/en/insights/electronic-ordering.md

     </tr>
     <tr>
       <th scope="row">1</th>
-      <td>The PA sends the PEPPOL BIS 3 Order to NSO (Corner 1) specifying the receiver (PEPPOL Participant ID)</td>
+      <td>The PA sends the PEPPOL BIS 3 Order to NSO (Corner 1) specifying the receiver (PEPPOL Participant ID of the Supplier - Corner 4)</td>
     </tr>
     <tr>
       <th scope="row">2</th>
-      <td>Provided internal checks are successful, NSO sends the order to the national PEPPOL Access Point for the PA (Corner 2)</td>
+      <td>Provided internal checks are successful, NSO (Corner 1) sends the order to the national PEPPOL Access Point for the PA (Corner 2)</td>
     </tr>
     <tr>
       <th scope="row">3</th>
-      <td>The national PEPPOL Access Point for the PA (Corner 2) uses PEPPOL’s dynamic discovery (lookup on SML and SMP) to identify the Access Point (Corner 3) to which it must deliver the document</td>
+      <td>The national PEPPOL Access Point for the PA (Corner 2) uses PEPPOL’s dynamic discovery (lookup on SML and SMP) to identify the Access Point Provider of the Supplier (Corner 3) to which it must deliver the document</td>
     </tr>
     <tr>
       <th scope="row">4</th>